poornimah67-blip/Python-programs/README.md

 27. pgm to find sum of digits
 28. pgm to reverse a number
 29. pgm for guessing number game
 30. pgm to print numbers from 1 to 10
+31. pgm to calculate student marks and grade